-case of such a change occurs with a public announcement or a similar public event $!\varphi$ that produces hard information, where one learns with total reliability that $\varphi$ is the case.
-This eliminates all worlds in the current model where $\varphi$ is false:
+Model update Here is a system making the dynamic actions behind basic epistemic logic explicit by representing informational action as model change.
+The simplest case of such a change occurs with a public announcement or a similar public event $!\varphi$ that produces hard information, where one learns with total reliability that φ is the case.
+This eliminates all worlds in the current model where φ is false:

 As we said when motivating epistemic models, getting information by shrinking a range of options is a common idea in many disciplines, that works for information flow by being told or through observation.
-We can call this hard information because of its irrevocable character: the update step eliminates all counter-examples.
+This is often called hard information because of its irrevocable character: the update step eliminates all counter-examples.